Search

 Implementing Custom Algorithms

-You have implemented some AI solutions and have realized the value of machine learning and would like to go deeper.
-For various reasons, you have decided that the out-of-the-box models don’t deliver the functionality you are looking for, or you believe the performance can be improved on and you wish to develop your own custom algorithm to improve your performance metrics.
+Infor AI tools provide out-of-the-box algorithms that are common in machine learning.
+For various reasons, you have decided that the out-of-the-box models don’t deliver the functionality you are looking for, or you believe the performance can be improved on.
+Now, you wish to develop your own custom algorithm to improve your performance metrics.

-If you prefer to code in your own environment or workspace, you may do that.
-You will need to package the files according to the documentation here when complete.
-If you have chosen to develop outside of the platform, make sure you understand your requirements in step to then proceed to step ##.
-Otherwise, open the Custom Algorithms section of Coleman and add a new custom algorithm from the home screen, and select “Open Notebook.”
-Give the algorithm a name and save to enable the notebook.
+You may code in a local environment or workspace if you prefer.
+You’ll need to package the files according to the documentation in the instructions tab.
+If you have chosen to develop outside the platform, ensure you understand your requirements as described in the instructions tab.
+Otherwise, open the Custom Algorithms section and add a new custom algorithm from the home screen.
+Select “Open Notebook.” and give the algorithm a name before saving to enable the notebook.

 Step 2: Understand your requirements

-In creating a custom algorithm, you will need to create 2 essential scrips, and a set of hyperparameters.
-These essential items will be treated differently based on your choice in step 1.
+To create a custom algorithm, you must create two essential scrips and a set of hyperparameters.
+These items will be treated differently based on your choice in step 1.
 The scripts are:

 • train: The program that is invoked to train the model